ipspace/blog/content/kb/BGPHighAvailability/30-Controlling-BGP-Convergence.md

+---
+kb_section: BGPHighAvailability
+minimal_sidebar: true
 title: Controlling BGP Convergence Time
-publish: 2019-11-25
+url: /kb/BGPHighAvailability/30-Controlling-BGP-Convergence.html
+---
 One of the features that qualifies [this solution](index.html) for mission-critical environments is the predictability of the convergence time.
 Although many people still believe that BGP is an extremely slow-converging routing protocol, with the appropriate tuning and feature, you could easily get end-to-end convergence time below a few tens of milliseconds.
 Let's analyze the mechanisms that allow us to reach these results.

-## BFD - Bidirectional Forwarding Detection
+## BFD -- Bidirectional Forwarding Detection

 All BGP peering communications are based on TCP sessions and controlled with timers more oriented to stability and scalability than a fast session failure detection.
 Fortunately, most modern BGP implementations work with BFD (Bidirectional Forwarding Detection) - a perfect fit for a session monitor.
 BFD is a lightweight and simple echo/echo-reply protocol based on UDP that monitors the mutual peer reachability and brings down the BGP session after a configurable number of missed replies.